-Prerequisite: None, open to all majors Offered in 2024-2025; alternating years
+Prerequisite: None, open to all majors; Grades 10, 11, or 12 Offered in 2025-2026; continuing in alternating years

 This class gives students the opportunity to explore self-expression while commenting on the world around them in artistic, meaningful ways that can make a difference.
 By using the body and movement as a means of communication, students will research, create, and present original projects while learning fundamentals of social justice and activism through the arts.